 - (b) Commencement of proceedings.
-A minimum of ten vectors may commence initiative or referendum proceedings by filing an affidavit with the city clock (the "offidavit") stating that they will constitute the petitioners' committee (the "Committee").
-The Affiliavit with state the names and addresses of the Committee members and shall specify the address to which notices to the Committee are to be sent. - (ac) A The committee Committee of not loss than one say, and (1,000) electors of the city shall prepare and sign a petition addressed to the City opmmission of the City of Fort Lauderdale requesting that a submit the proposed ordinance or the diation of the ordinance to be reconsidered, together with a proposed petition on a form provided by the tity (, to the city attorney, who shall have thirty (30) days from receipt to find whet the proposed ordinance and the proposed petition are legally sufficient attached to the petition be eacted.
-Each signer of the petition must be an elector of the city and shall sign his or her name nk and shall indicate his or her place of residence and voting precinct.
-The petition shall have attached the certain the supervisor of elections indicating whether each of the signers is a qualified elector of city.
-Thereafter, such signers shall be referred to as the committee, and one (1) member shall be de gnated therein as chairman of the committee.
-The committee shall have the right to request In the event the city attorney finds that the , in writing, to assist in the drafting of such proposed of linance of the proposed petition is, or both, are legally insufficient, in proper form, and such the city attorne, shall inform the Committee of the circumstances of the level insufficiency, and the Committee shall have draft the proposed ordinance in proper form within thirty (30) days from receipt of the city attorney's notice of legal insufficiency with which to redraft and resubmit the proposed ordinance or the proposed petition or both to the city attorney after being requested to do so by said committee in writing.
+A minimum of ten electors may commence initiative or referendum proceedings by filing an affidavit with the city clerk (the "Affidavit") stating that they will constitute the petitioners' committee (the "Committee").
+The Affidavit shall state the names and addresses of the Committee members and shall specify the address to which notices to the Committee are to be sent. - (ac) A The committee Committee of not less than one thousand (1,000) electors of the city shall prepare and sign a petition addressed to the City Commission of the City of Fort Lauderdale requesting that a submit the proposed ordinance or the citation of the ordinance to be reconsidered, together with a proposed petition on a form provided by the city ("Petition"), to the city attorney, who shall have thirty (30) days from receipt to find whether the proposed ordinance and the proposed petition are legally sufficient attached to the petition be enacted.
+Each signer of the petition must be an elector of the city and shall sign his or her name in ink and shall indicate his or her place of residence and voting precinct.
+The petition shall have attached the certificate of the supervisor of elections indicating whether each of the signers is a qualified elector of the city.
+Thereafter, such signers shall be referred to as the committee, and one (1) member shall be designated therein as chairman of the committee.
+The committee shall have the right to request In the event the city attorney finds that the - in writing, to assist in the drafting of such proposed ordinance or the proposed petition is, or both, are legally insufficient, in proper form, and such the city attorney shall inform the Committee of the circumstances of the level insufficiency, and the Committee shall have draft the proposed ordinance in proper form within thirty (30) days from receipt of the city attorney's notice of legal insufficiency with which to redraft and resubmit the proposed ordinance or the proposed petition or both to the city attorney after being requested to do so by said committee in writing.
 He or she shall append to the drafted form of ordinance his or her opinion as to the legality of such proposed ordinance.
 The city attorney shall have thirty (30) days from receipt of the redrafted proposed ordinance or proposed petition or both within which to find the redrafted proposed ordinance or proposed petition or both legally sufficient or legally insufficient. - (d) Following a finding by the city attorney that the proposed ordinance and Petition are legally sufficient, the city clerk may, at the Committee's request and expense, issue the appropriate Petition blanks to the Committee. - (e) Petitions.